victoria-tuck/multi-robot-task-allocation-stack/README.md

-This documentation is for `ros2` branch of `cbfkit-internal` repository.
+This documentation is for `ros2` branch of `cbfkit-internal` repository and of this repository.
 The video accompanying this documentation can be found at https://myteams.toyota.com/:v:/s/TRINA-FRD-CPS-HARDIK/EZ5ej32o_klDppt9FSFJDUYBn3FaR1NsMa5L5w3jIXO-jw?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJTdHJlYW1XZWJBcHAiLCJyZWZlcnJhbFZpZXciOiJTaGFyZURpYWxvZyIsInJlZmVycmFsQXBwUGxhdGZvcm0iOiJXZWIiLCJyZWZlcnJhbE1vZGUiOiJ2aWV3In19&e=PM978o

 To prepare the environment, first, mount the correct folder in docker-compose.yaml.
 The colcon_ws (ROS2) workspace should be in mounted at /home/colcon_ws.
 Then to build the environment, run